mortendahl/rust-thermometer/docs/local-push.md

 # Local push

 `resin local push` does not support [Dockerfile.template](../Dockerfile.template).
-Proper `Dockerfile` must be created before attempt for local push is made.
+Proper `Dockerfile` must be created before any local push attempt is made.

 It's all handled via [local-push.sh](../scripts/local-push.sh) script.
 This script is driven by environment variables set in the [local-push.env](../local-push.env) file.

 Two variables are supported now:

 * `RESIN_MACHINE_NAME`
 * `RESIN_MACHINE_TARGET`

-By default, this repository contains values for Raspberry Pi 3 B+.
+This repository contains values for Raspberry Pi 3 B+.

 ## Sample values for Raspberry Pi 3 B+